mdn/content/files/en-us/learn/javascript/building_blocks/return_values/index.md

 1.  the substring to find ('cold').
 2.  the string to replace it with ('warm').

-When the function completes (finishes running), it returns a value, which is a new string with the replacement made.
+When the function completes (run all the lines in it), it returns a value, which is a new string with the replacement made.
 In the code above, the result of this return value is saved in the variable `newString`.

 If you look at the [`replace()`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) function MDN reference page, you'll see a section called [return value](/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace#return_value).
 It is very useful to know and understand what values are returned by functions, so we try to include this information wherever possible.